ababic/django-cogwheels/docs/source/deprecation-examples/removal.rst

 In version ``1.7``
 ------------------

-Provided you are defining and using custom deprecation warnings within your app (using the approach outlined in: :doc:`using-custom-warning-classes`), and cycle those warnings for this release, no further changes should be needed in regards to this specific deprecation.
+Provided you are defining and using custom deprecation warnings within your app (using the approach outlined in: :doc:`/installation/custom-deprecation-warning-classes`), and cycle those warnings for this release, no further changes should be needed in regards to this specific deprecation.
 The message text for any warnings raised in relation to this setting should change automatically to read 'in the next version' instead of 'in two versions time'.

 In version ``1.8``